mapillary/mapillary-js/README.md

         var mly = new Mapillary.Viewer({
             apiClient: '<your client id>',
             container: 'mly',
-            imageKey: '<your image key for initializing the viewer>', });
+            imageId: '<your image id for initializing the viewer>', });
     </script>
 </body>